Joseph-Press/Euro-Language-Detection-Model/README.md

 1. Clone the repository.
 2. Navigate to the project directory.
 3. Install the requirements using `pip install -r requirements.txt`.
 4. Download the data from [here](http://www.statmt.org/europarl/).
 Alternatively use the csv files in the `data` folder.
+The modified corpus data is from [here](https://www.kaggle.com/datasets/nltkdata/europarl?resource=download)
 5. Run the scripts in the `scripts` folder to prepare the data and train the model.

 ## Scripts